davidwesst/davidwesst.github.io/src/blog/finding-inspriation-in-princess-tomato-and-the-salad-kingdom/index.md

 ---

-title: "Finding Inspiration in Princess Tomato and the Salad Kingdom [NES]"
+title: Finding Inspiration in Princess Tomato and the Salad Kingdom [NES]
-date: "2021-07-20T12:00:00"
+date: 2021-07-20T12:00:00
 tags:
   - nintendo
   - nes
-- text-based adventure
+  - text-based-adventure
-description: "In search for inspiration in my own game collection I've decided to explore this text-based salad adventure."
+description: In search for inspiration in my own game collection I've decided to explore this text-based salad adventure.
-social_image: "./princess-tomato-nes.jpg"
+social_image: ./princess-tomato-nes.jpg

 ---

 Weird first pick, I realize.
 I was surprised too, but it's been a game I've wanted to really play for a long time and it just jumped out at my browsing through the boxes and carts.